 The Library catalogue enables you to find out if the Library has particular books or journals, or to identify books on a subject by keyword.
 To identify journal articles, books, book chapters, dissertations, standards etc. on a particular topic you need to use a database.
 Physics databases are listed on the Library website.
 You can access relevant journal articles and other information on databases such as:

-Scopus Scopus is the largest abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings.
+- Scopus This link opens in a new window Scopus is the largest abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings.
 Delivering a comprehensive overview of the world's research output in the fields of science, technology, medicine, social sciences, and arts and humanities, Scopus features smart tools to track, analyze and visualize research.

 More databases relevant to Physics are available here